 Rannn could feel his mother’s hand wrapped around his forearm as he escorted her to the second row – reserved for the teachers of the academy.
-As her personal guest he sat next to her, watching the several hundred guests take their seat quietly in the auditorium.
+As her personal guest, he sat next to her, watching the several hundred guests take their seats quietly in the auditorium.

 “Were you able to get what I asked for?” his mother whispered out of the side of her mouth, but not turning her head.